Fentanyl Addiction Treatment in New Jersey

 What are Additional Fentanyl Addiction Treatment Services?

 Each treatment plan we develop is customized to the specific needs of a recovering individual.
 The combination of used therapies and programs can differ from person to person.
 Treatment centers like ours, offer several different options to overcome drug abuse and live a better life.
 Whether that be medication-assisted treatment (MAT), or other addiction treatment options, we’ve got you covered.

-Nevertheless, the basis of our care will include:
+The basis of our care will include:

 - Counseling services: Counseling plays a significant role in the treatment of fentanyl addiction.
 Addiction often presents underlying issues like a mental health disorder.
 Our committed recovery counselors will help you develop tools and strategies for coping to help you sustain sobriety in the long term.

-- Health support: The long term use of opioids impacts your physical health.
+- Health support: The long-term use of opioids impacts your physical health.
 This is where our panel of specialists comes in.

 - Supportive peer community: We understand the value of peer-to-peer support at the Discovery Institute.
 Our community guidance and support services will encourage you throughout the recovery journey.